makinteract/vscode-microbit-micropython/README.md

 This command manually fetches the latest example snippets from this [online repository](https://github.com/makinteract/micropython-examples).
 In order for this command to work, you must be connected to the Internet.

+### `List all files on the micro:bit`

+This command shows a list of all the files stored on the micro:bit.

+Under the hood, this command uses `ufs ls`.

 ### `Copy a file from micro:bit`

 This command shows the files stored on the micro:bit file system and prompts the user to pick one to be copied on the user's workspace.